Trolley District

 The Trolley District is a mixed-use complex in Columbus, Ohio.
-The 3 acre site houses the East Market, a public market and food hall, as well as two bars, and will also include restaurants, a brewery, and event space, with neighboring apartments.
+The 3 acre site houses the East Market, a public market and food hall, as well as two bars, restaurants, a brewery, and event space, with plans for neighboring apartments.
 The property is located in the city's Franklin Park neighborhood and is a contributing part of the Columbus Near East Side District, listed on the National Register of Historic Places.

 The site's buildings were built between 1882 and 1920 to serve public transit in Columbus, including horsecars, streetcars, and buses.
 It became vacant in the 1980s and gradually fell into disrepair.
 A redevelopment project began in 2007, though it failed to make progress.
 Another redevelopment project began in 2014, and on-site construction began in March 2020.
-The first two bars on-site opened in December 2021 and the marketplace opened in April 2022.
+The first two bars on-site opened in December 2021, the marketplace opened in April 2022, the brewery opened in February 2023, and a restaurant opened in May of that year.

 Attributes

 The trolley barn complex is located at the northeast corner of Oak Street and Kelton (formerly Rose) Avenue.
 The 3 acre site lies adjacent to the city-owned Franklin Park, which contains the Franklin Park Conservatory.
 The site contains six brick buildings, solidly constructed.

 The largest building on the site is a former streetcar paint shop, known as the west car barn.
 The building contains East Market, a public food hall and marketplace similar to the city's North Market and former East, West, and Central Markets.
 The building was planned to have six stalls for prepared foods, a produce vendor, and a coffee stall.
 A 2020 report indicated it will now hold 20 stalls and a restaurant on the main floor, storage and refrigeration in the basement, and an upper floor for marketplace seating and event space.
 A small speakeasy-themed bar will occupy some ground-floor space, to be open to the public except during private events.
 A raised patio will be constructed around the building's east end, wrapping around to the north.

-The property will also contain a 13000 sqft taproom for the Columbus Brewing Company, in the former mechanic's shop building.
-The site will include a large bar, fireplace, several brewing tanks, and an outdoor beer garden.
+The property also contains a 13000 sqft taproom for the Columbus Brewing Company, in the former carriage and later trolley repair shop building.
+The site includes a large bar, fireplace, several brewing tanks, and an outdoor beer garden.

-Other buildings will hold foodservice and other purposes; one will become a second location for The Butcher & Grocer, a local butcher shop.
+Other buildings will hold foodservice operations and other businesses; one will become a second location for The Butcher & Grocer, a local butcher shop.

-The site will contain 168 parking spaces, including on a space north of the East Market building, which formerly held another car barn.
-A space near the taproom is planned to be flexible to contain delivery space, overflow parking, and event space.
+The site was planned to contain 168 parking spaces, including on a plot of land north of the East Market building, which formerly held another car barn.
+A space near the taproom was planned to be flexible to contain delivery space, overflow parking, and event space.

 A 102-unit apartment complex is set to be constructed on an empty lot across Oak Street, to the south of the trolley barn complex.
 The buildings, at three to five stories, will contain about 15 affordable units.
 The complex was a requirement for the brewery to lease its space.